Home » Qualifications Explained

 During the year you will gain a thorough understanding of the core skills and knowledge which will underpin your future university-level studies and learn the study skills which will help you to achieve your goals.

-A Foundation Degree is a Level 5 qualification issued by a university and is two-thirds of a full honours degree.
+A Foundation Degree is issued by a university and is two-thirds of a full honours degree.
 Once you have completed your Foundation Degree you have a university-level qualification that can open doors to careers or to further study through a Top-Up degree in your chosen subject (to achieve your BSc Hons, BA Hons or BEng status).

-To be accepted on to a Foundation Degree you must have relevant qualifications, including Mathematics and English; a Foundation Entry degree qualification, a relevant A Level, T Level or Advanced Vocational qualification or an Access to Higher Education qualification.
+To be accepted on to a Degree programme you must have relevant qualifications, including Maths and English; a Foundation Entry degree qualification, a relevant A Level, T Level or Advanced Vocational qualification or an Access to Higher Education qualification.

 A Top-Up degree can be taken following a Foundation Degree to raise the qualification to a full degree level (BA Hons, BSc Hons, BEng).
 The Top-Up degree does not have to be in the same subject as the Foundation Degree but must have close relevance to the previous qualification.